-Older babies certainly mimic, but several studies, including one in the Journal of Developmental Science, have reported that babies as young as a few weeks old imitate adult facial expressions, including sticking out their tongues.
+Older babies certainly mimic, but several studies, including , have reported that babies as young as a few weeks old imitate adult facial expressions, including sticking out their tongues.

 The tongue-thrust reflex that babies are born with includes sticking the tongue out.
 This helps facilitate breast or bottle feeding.